casper-network/casper-node/resources/charlie/README.md

 Look at `/etc/casper/CHANGE_LOG.md` for any changes that require action from validators.
 We might need to update `config.toml` to support different fields, for example.

+## Bugs

+Please file and bugs as issues on [the casper-node GitHub repo](https://github.com/CasperLabs/casper-node).